 - Being dehydrated

 Ketones can also develop in the body if type 1 diabetes isn't found early enough.
 When there isn't enough insulin in the body, glucose can't get into the cells.The body then breaks down fat for energy.
-This produces ketones which are toxic in large amounts (level 7 to this point) and can lead to Diabetic Ketoacidosis (DKA).This is very serious and needs to be treated urgently in hospital.
+This produces ketones which are toxic in large amounts and can lead to Diabetic Ketoacidosis (DKA).This is very serious and needs to be treated urgently in hospital.

 Signs of DKA: